×

 5. They Can’t Have Certain Hobbies

 While we’re on the topic of hobbies, let men have theirs!
-Some guys love painting pottery, gardening, or knitting in their spare time.
+Sure, some guys enjoy hitting the gym, but a lot of other dudes love to paint, garden, or knit in their spare time.
 It’s high time we accepted hobbies without assigning gender roles.

 6. They’re Constantly Brave